bkbilly/lnxlink-touchpad-card/README.md

 - **Move mouse**: Drag across the touchpad
 - **Left click**: Single tap
 - **Right click**: Two-finger tap
-- **Drag**: Long press (hold for 500ms by default), then move
+- **Drag**: Long press (hold for 300ms by default), then move

-## LnxLink Integration
+## LNXlink Integration

-This card is designed to work with [LnxLink](https://github.com/bkbilly/lnxlink).
+This card is designed to work with [LNXlink](https://github.com/bkbilly/lnxlink).
 Make sure you have:

-1. LnxLink installed and configured
+1. LNXlink installed and configured
 2. The required entities created
-3. Mouse module enabled in LnxLink
+3. Mouse module enabled in LNXlink